-Kirstin is the Primary Partnership Manager.
+Kirstin is the Programme Manager based in the primary office in Redditch.
 She developed the Ogden EYFS resource, Science Talk, which she is delivering to all our primary partnerships up and down the country.
 In 2017, she moved out of her full-time primary teaching role after 15 years, but still teaches one day a week in a supply capacity.

 Charley is an Ogden Trust Programme Officer.
 She co-ordinates the schools partnership programme for secondary schools, sharing her passion for education and building young people’s self-confidence through fun, engaging and inspiring activities.

 Charley returned to the world of physics education following seven years as the programme manager at a circus school.
 In an eclectic mix of previous jobs, she has working as a physics teacher, snowboard instructor, circus workshop leader and florist.